Unlikely intersections problem for automorphisms of Markov surfaces: Proof of Theorem

 \subsection{The sequence $(g^n(q(f)))$ is unbounded}

-Suppose $D = 0$ we can consider $S$ as the flat torus $T=\R^2/\Z^2$ with a puncture at the origin, i.e. $S=T\setminus\{o\}$, or as a complete hyperbolic surface $X$ of finite area (we fix such a hyperbolic structure, it corresponds to some point $X$ in the Teichmüller space $Teich(S)\simeq \mathbb{D}$).
+Suppose $D = 0$ we can consider $S$ as the flat torus $T=\R^2/\Z^2$ with a puncture at the origin, i.e. $S=T\setminus\{0\}$, or as a complete hyperbolic surface $X$ of finite area (we fix such a hyperbolic structure, it corresponds to some point $X$ in the Teichmüller space $Teich(S)\simeq \mathbb{D}$).

-An element $f$ of $\Out^+(F_2)$ is pseudo-Anosov if the corresponding matrix $A_f\in\SL_2(\Z)$ has $\Tr(A_f)^2\geq 4$.
+We refer to \S 1.4 and \S 1.5 of \cite{otalTheoremeDhyperbolisationPour1996} for the defintions of measured laminations and the classifications of elements in $\Mod(S)$ for $S$ a real compact surface with negative Euler characteristic.
+An element $f$ of $\Out^+(F_2)$ is pseudo-Anosov if the corresponding matrix $A_f\in\SL_2(\Z)$ has $\Tr(A_f)^2 > 4$.
 In that case, the matrix has two eigenvalues $\lambda (f) > 1$ and $1 / \lambda (f) < 1$ and the mapping class is represented by a linear automorphism of the torus $T$ (fixing the origin $o$) with stable and unstable linear foliations.
 In the hyperbolic surface $X$, these foliations give rise to two measured laminations $F_-$ and $F_+$ (by geodesic lines).
 If $C\subset S$ is a closed curve (represented by some geodesic in $X$), one can define two intersection numbers $i(C, F_+)$ and $i(C,F_-)$; they depend only on the free homotopy class of $C$.
 The product $j(C)=i(C, F_+) i(C,F_-)$ is $f$-invariant, because $f$ stretches $F_+$ by a dilatation factor $\lambda(f) >1$, and contracts $F_-$ by $1/\lambda(f)$; if $C$ is not homotopic to a loop around the puncture $j(C)$ is strictly positive (any closed geodesic is transverse to $F_+$ and $F_-$).